Central West Adaptive Skills Hub

 The future of work is shifting fast, we are currently moving out of the Fourth Industrial Revolution and into the Fifth, and Lithgow is leading the way with a ground-breaking Drone STEAM Pilot Program, giving students hands-on experience in cutting-edge industries.
 With STEM jobs projected to grow by 14% – twice as fast as non-STEM roles – the Lithgow Emerging Economy Plan (LEEP) is investing in the next generation, ensuring our students are ready to take on high-tech careers of the future.

-In the 100-hour course, students from Lithgow High School, Portland Central School, and La Salle Academy will immerse themselves in the scientific method, computer-aided design (CAD), programming, engineering, robotics, and mathematics – all while building, programming, and piloting drones.
-In the 200-hour course, students’ skillsets will be expanded to designing and programming other autonomous vehicles with a range of applications.
+In the 100-hour course, students from Lithgow High School, Portland Central School, and La Salle Academy immersed themselves in the scientific method, computer-aided design (CAD), programming, engineering, robotics, and mathematics – all while building, programming, and piloting drones.
 Projects will also incorporate design and artistic elements, and creativity.

 From Classroom to Skyline: Choreographing a Drone Light Show

-In their first year of this Project-Based Learning experience, students will design, build, and program drones, culminating in an awe-inspiring drone light show set to a soundtrack – a fusion of technology, engineering, and creativity.
-Students’ won’t just be flying drones; they’ll be mastering the skills that power industries of the future, including:
+In their first year of this Project-Based Learning experience, students have designed, built, and programmed drones, culminating in an awe-inspiring drone light show set to a soundtrack – a fusion of technology, engineering, and creativity.
+Students’ aren’t just flying drones; they’re be mastering the skills that power industries of the future, including:

-Students will gain real-world, industry-relevant experience in a collaborative, interdisciplinary environment, with lessons delivered across multiple campuses and hands-on training at the Central West Adaptive Skills Hub.
-By the end of the course, students will not only have mastered a range of technologies, but will also have developed essential workplace skills in project management, collaboration, communication, critical and creative thinking, and problem-solving.
-This is more than just an elective—it’s an opportunity to future-proof local students for careers in aviation, robotics, AI, data science, and engineering.
+Students have gained real-world, industry-relevant experience in a collaborative, interdisciplinary environment, with lessons delivered across multiple campuses and hands-on training at the Central West Adaptive Skills Hub.
+They have mastered a range of technologies, and developed essential workplace skills in project management, collaboration, communication, critical and creative thinking, and problem-solving.
+This was more than just an elective—it was an opportunity to future-proof local students for careers in aviation, robotics, AI, data science, and engineering.